LSeu-Open/AIEnhancedWork/Tutorials/integrating-ai-models-into-ide.md

 > Ensure that the ModelFile is saved without file extension; otherwise you won't be able to use it.

 > [!Note]
-> In this tutorial, I am utilizing the ```deepseek-coder:33b-instruct``` model.
+> In this tutorial, I am using the ***deepseek-coder:33b-instruct*** model.
 This particular model is specialized for coding and has been meticulously trained on vast datasets by DeepSeek.ai.
 >
 >  Keep in mind that each model has its strengths and weaknesses, so choose carefully.